How Do You Pick the "Perfect" Major?

-What do you want to do when you grow up?
-Your undergraduate degree can build a foundation for your future career, so here's how to make an informed decision.
+What do you want to do when as an adult?
+Your undergraduate degree will build a foundation for your future career.
+Here's how to make an informed decision.

 Choosing a major largely depends on a combination of your interest and passion for a subject and your ability and potential to excel.
 These two aspects often go hand-in-hand and play a pivotal role in your performance in the area you decide to pursue.
-Sometimes you have to spend more time to maintain a good and consistent performance in certain subject areas.
-As you prepare for the next few years, spend a lot of time critically assessing your own strengths and weaknesses before you make an informed decision.
+Sometimes you have to spend more time to maintain consistent performance in certain subject areas.
+As you prepare for the next few years, spend a lot of time critically assessing your own strengths and weaknesses before to help you make a more informed decision.
 Try being pragmatic and be sure to discuss your plans with your teachers, parents, and peers.

 Do your research